marcturu/expomuseos/README.md

 php artisan key:generate
 ```

-Configure the database connection in `.env` (if not configurated already):
+Configure the database connection in `.env` (if not configured already):
 ```env
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1